BepH6ln/Deadcore-k2-Beppu-stripper/Readme.md

 - Feel free to add this stripper to your own servers, enjoy.

 ## Credits
-Map by Airvulpes, ported to css by xen, portbacked to csgo by koen.
+Map by Airvulpes, ported to css by xen, backported to csgo by koen.
 Knightmare stripper (s7f2) by nuclear silo.